Facing gas 'blackmail' by Russia, EU turns to Israel

 Israel is estimated to have gas reserves of at least one trillion cubic metres, with domestic use over the next three decades expected to total no more than 300 billion.

-Von der Leyen was due to hold talks with Prime Minister Naftali Bennett later Tuesday, before travelling on to Egypt.
+Von der Leyen was due to hold talks with Bennett later Tuesday, before travelling on to Egypt.

 © 2022 AFP